Reg and Betty Savary (née Rice)

 In response to Japan’s surprise attack on Pearl Harbor, our federal government uprooted approximately twenty-two thousand Canadian citizens of Japanese descent, denied them their civil liberties, and excluded them from the B.C. coast, sending them to prison camps in the interior of the province as well as to other sites as far away as Angler, Ontario.
 These policies were clearly racist in origin, in that Italian Canadian families and German Canadian families did not have to endure similar mass relocations or losses of property at the time.
 Yet this was not the first time the Canadian government had mistreated its civilians; during WWI, with the enactment of the War Measures Act, approximately five thousand Ukrainian Canadians had been imprisoned at twenty-four internment camps across the country, including one in Vernon, B.C., and another in Spirit Lake, Quebec where eighty-one women and one hundred and fifty-six children were interned along with the men.

-In 1942, my parents moved to British Columbia so that their knowledge of Japanese language and culture could be used in support of the evacuees who had lost their homes and livelihood on the West Coast.
+In 1942, my parents moved to British Columbia where their knowledge of Japanese language and culture could be used to support the evacuees who had lost their homes and livelihood on the West Coast.
 In this way, they were able to minister to, and advocate for, Canadians of Japanese ancestry who were living under harsh conditions imposed on them by the provincial and federal governments.
 After arriving in Salmon Arm, B.C. with my mother and two brothers, my father made frequent visits to Japanese Canadian families living in the so-called “self-support” settlements in the area.
 He also travelled to the road camps in the mountains between Sicamous and Revelstoke where young men and fathers from those families were being employed as forced labour.
 In December 1944, my father was transferred to Slocan City and New Denver, B.C. for an additional two years of service among the Japanese Canadians imprisoned in that area.
 Then in 1946, with the forced dispersal of internees east of the Rockies, my parents and family returned to Ontario.

 As you might imagine, I’ve always been deeply moved by the writings of Joy Kogawa and other Canadian authors of Japanese descent who so poignantly and sensitively described their experiences of the internment and dispersal in both fiction and non-fiction.
-It’s important that our government’s role in this mistreatment of its citizens be remembered and acknowledged by Canadians of every age, so that it not be repeated in the future.
+It’s important that our government’s role in this mistreatment of its citizens be remembered and acknowledged by Canadians of every age, so that this tragedy will not be repeated in the future.
 I hope you will visit my Reader’s Library page on the above Menu for a list of books on this subject that were written specifically for children and young adults.

 Twelve years after leaving Japan, my mom and dad returned there in 1952 with our family.
 For this reason, my formative years were spent growing up in that country.
 My sister and I spoke Japanese fluently with our playmates and with each other during the years we lived in Tokushima City on Shikoku Island.
 My two brothers attended Canadian Academy in Kobe at that time, and we always anticipated, with excitement, their return home for the holidays.
 In subsequent years, while they were studying at universities in Canada, I thoroughly enjoyed my own boarding school days as a high school student at CA. My sister, too, was able to experience a year of dorm life before my family pulled up our Japanese “roots” and returned to Canada for good in 1962.